browserengineering/book/book/forms.md

 That connection object is, confusingly, also a socket: it is the socket corresponding to that one connection.
 We know what to do with
 those: we read the contents and parse the HTTP message.
-But it's a little trickier to do this in the server than in the browser, because the browser waits for the server, and that means the server can't just read from the socket until the connection closes.
+But it's a little trickier in the server than in the browser, because the server can't just read from the socket until the connection closes---the browser is waiting for the server and won't close the connection.

-Instead, we'll read from the socket line-by-line.
+So we've got to read from the socket line-by-line.
 First, we read the request line:

 ``` {.python file=server}